openremote/openremote/README.md

 ## Getting started with OpenRemote

 We are currently working on v3 of the OpenRemote platform.

-*No installable released versions are available at this time.*
+This is **alpha** software that should be used only for development.

 If you want to try OpenRemote v2, [read the OpenRemote v2 documentation](https://github.com/openremote/Documentation/wiki).